pluginized-protocols/libxbgp/README.md

 or via your package manager (`python-sphinx_rtd_theme`).

-When the requirements are satisfied, the below commands build the documentation yo be accessed via a WebBrowser :
+When the requirements are satisfied, the below commands build the documentation to be accessed via a web browser:

 ```bash
 $ cd docs